shutter-network/rolling-shutter/rolling-shutter/README-dev.md

 asdf install
 ```

+If you want to run the whole system tests inside the play directory, you also
-Optionally you may also install clojure and java:
+have to install clojure and java:

 ```
 asdf plugin add java